-6.2.6 Strategies to strengthen business practices

-Lead Agencies must develop and implement strategies to strengthen the business practices of child care providers to expand the supply and to improve the quality of child care services

-- (98.16 (z)).
-Describe the state/territory's strategies to strengthen providers' business practices, which can include training and/or TA efforts.
+6.2.6 Lead Agencies must develop and implement strategies to strengthen the business practices of child care providers to expand the supply and to improve the quality of child care services (98.16 (z)).
+Describe the state/territory's strategies to strengthen provider's business practices, which can include training and/or TA efforts.

-- a.
-Describe the strategies that the state/territory is developing and implementing for strengthening child care providers' business practices.
+a.
+Describe the strategies that the state/territory is developing and implementing for strengthening child care providersâ business practices.

-- CT provides a variety of business related supports and due to the COVID-19 19 pandemic, the need for these business supports has heightened as providers are challenged by low enrollments, quarantine related closures, and parents' inability to afford care.
+CT provides a variety of business related supports and due to the COVID-19 19 pandemic, the need for these business supports has heightened as providers are challenged by low enrollments, quarantine related closures, and parents' inability to afford care.
 To strengthen the fiscal infrastructure of child care businesses, CT implements a number of support initiatives: Program Leadership Initiative- This effort offers credit-bearing coursework for early childhood administrators, which includes an introductory administration course, as well as separate courses for fiscal and human resources, such as Finance in Programs for Young Children and Human Resource Management.
 There are also separate courses for leadership, and family and community involvement.
 These three- credit courses meet requirements for the Connecticut Director's Credential and the NAEYC Operational Administrator.
 Additionally, the introductory administration course meets the three- credit OEC licensing requirement for a center or group home director.
 Large scale implementation was delayed in SFY 19 when we were unable to award a contract for our Quality Improvement System RFP, and then COVID-19further delayed implementation of this project.
 Throughout this time, the OEC scholarship remained available and was used for providers seeking college credit coursework in these areas at CT colleges and universities.
 Entry level fiscal training: Working with a number of consultants and partners, the OEC developed and launched a train-the trainer to deliver a four-part series on fiscal management.
 Leveraging the content developed by the National Center on Early Childhood Quality Assurance, the OEC developed two additional sessions of content.
-The train-the Otrainer series was delivered to CTs Staffed Family Child Care Network staff, who in turn will offer the training to their affiliated family child care providers.
+The train-the -trainer series was delivered to CTs Staffed Family Child Care Network staff, who in turn will offer the training to their affiliated family child care providers.
 Finally, the OEC partners with the Women's Business Development Council - CT (WBDC) to deliver training and fiscally targeted technical assistance to support providers in their ability to manage their business, generate business documents for the purposes of tax filing, grant and bank applications, as well as COVID-19relief packages.
 WBDC is also tasked with reviewing OEC's fiscal and business-related offerings to be sure they are current, aligned and sequenced.
 The two-year commitment to this work with WBDC positions OEC to engage providers in work that will increase providers' business acumen and support their engagement with community-based supports.

-- b.
-Check the topics addressed in the state/territory's strategies for strengthening child care providers' business practices.
+b.
+Check the topics addressed in the state/territory's strategies for strengthening child care providersâ business practices.
 Check all that apply.

-- [x] i.
+- ☑ i.
 Fiscal management

-- [x] ii.
+- ii.
 Budgeting

-- [x] iii.
-Recordkeeping

-- [x] iv.
+- ☑ iv.
 Hiring, developing, and retaining qualified staff

-- [x] v.
+- v.
 Risk management

-- [x] vi.
+- vi.
 Community relationships

-- [x] vii.
+- vii.
 Marketing and public relations

-- [x]viii.
+- viii.
 Parent-provider communications, including who delivers the training, education, and/or technical assistance

-- [x] ix.
-Other.
-Describe:
+- ix.
+Other